Crypto Times Logo Black

 TeamPCP’s attribution to the attack signals a significant escalation in supply chain operations, potentially leading to more severe breaches.

-Blockchain security firm SlowMist has issued a critical threat intelligence alert on “Mini Shai-Hulud,” a self-propagating npm worm that has compromised over 169 JavaScript packages — including foundational developer tools from TanStack, UiPath, Mistral AI, and DraftLab — to steal cryptocurrency wallets, cloud credentials, and CI/CD secrets at scale.
+Blockchain security firm SlowMist has issued a critical threat intelligence alert on “Mini Shai-Hulud,” a self-propagating npm worm that has compromised more than 170 JavaScript packages — including foundational developer tools from TanStack, UiPath, Mistral AI, and DraftLab — to steal cryptocurrency wallets, cloud credentials, and CI/CD secrets at scale.

-The alert, classified as severity “Critical” under identifier SM-2026-561840, was published on May 12 alongside indicators of compromise including malicious IP addresses, domains (git-tanstack[.]com, seed1[.]getsession[.]org), and a list of compromised package artifacts spanning the @tanstack, @uipath, @mistralai, @squawk, and @draftlab namespaces.
+The alert, classified as severity “Critical” under identifier SM-2026-561840, was published alongside indicators of compromise, including malicious IP addresses and domains (git-tanstack[.]com, seed1[.]getsession[.]org) and a list of compromised package artifacts spanning the @tanstack, @uipath, @mistralai, @squawk, and @draftlab namespaces.

 🚨 MistEye TI Alert 🚨